 - Providing our members and community with the latest information pertaining to research, education, legislation, safety, and therapy and treatment trends

 - Funding impactful research studies aimed at real progress for our children

-Although autism affects more children than any other childhood disorder, it is still viewed as an uncommon occurrence.
-It is also the least funded disorder.
+Although autism affects more children than any other childhood disorder, it is still the least funded.
 As awareness increases about autism, our hope is that resources will also increase.
 Until that time, we will continue to expand our programs so that we may provide support to as many autism families as possible.